oliverschwendener/ueli/README.md

 ### Options

+* `applicationFileExtensions` Array of string - Represents the file extensions which are used to find applications in the specified folders
 * `applicationFolders` Array of string - Represents the folders which are scanned for applications
 * `autoStartApp` Boolean - If the app should be started automatically when you log in
 * `colorTheme` String - Defines the [color theme](#color-themes).